FlorentFlament/oldskool-coding-pres/oldskool-coding.rst

 .. note::

    Three 8-bit registers (PF0, PF1 and PF2) can be used to display a
    "playfield".
+The playfield registers have been designed to display walls in games.
+They allow to draw graphics on the full screen, though with a low resolution (up to 40 large pixels).
 The first 4 bits of PF0 are actually taken into account, together with the 8 bits of PF1 and PF2.
 This makes a total of 20 bits describing a playfield line.
 The 20 playfield bits, actually describe the first half of a line (i.e 20 large pixels), which can then be either copied, or mirrorer on the second half of the screen, depending on the CTRLPF register.

    It is actually possible to set 40 distinct pixels per line using the playfield registers, by updating them on the fly.
 The idea is